adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 4 in this one we just use one commmand, first time using printenv

 task 5 simple use of the set  command, this command has no man page though so its a little annoying

+task 6 is just setting a variable without export